 Step 3 – Do a test run

-It is vitally important that you carry out a test run of your live stream in advance to going live.
+It is vitally important that you carry out a test run of your live stream in advance of going live.
 Ensure that you give yourself and your team plenty of time to carry this out and address any issues that may arise.
 This must be done well in advance to release any pressure or stress if there are any problems.

 To carry out the test, you should conduct a test stream to your chosen platform after setting it to a private setting.
 Look out for any issues with buffering, sound quality, audio-video syncing issues and any other issues that are common when streaming.
 Address and fix the issue until you are sure it’s taken care of rather than hoping it will fix itself and ‘be alright when it’s live.’
 Once this test has been conducted, you’re ready to go live!